-- Minimum number of credit hours needed for degree: 37 total, 25 in WGSS, 12 outside - Expected earned credit hours for PhD by candidacy: 45 total, 30 in WGSS, 15 outside - Expected earned credit hours for direct-to-PhD by candidacy: 63 total, 42 in WGSS, 21 outside
+Minimum number of credit hours needed for degree: 33 total, 21 in WGSS, 12 outside

+Expected earned credit hours for PhD by candidacy: 45 total, 30 in WGSS, 15 outside

+Expected earned credit hours for direct-to-PhD by candidacy: 63 total, 42 in WGSS, 21 outside

-Degree Requirements
+Degree Requirements:

-Required Core Theory Courses: 12 hours (4 courses) WGSST 7700 - Feminist Inquiry I (AU18) WGSST 7701 - Feminist Inquiry II (SP19) WGSST 7790 - Research & Writing Workshop (SP20) WGSST 7760 - Feminist Inquiry: Methods (SP20)
+- 1. Required Core Theory Courses: 12 hours (4 courses)

-Required GTA Courses: 4 hours (2 courses)
+- WGSST 7700 Feminist Inquiry I (AU)

+- WGSST 7701 Feminist Inquiry II (SP)

-WGSST 7702 - Feminist Pedagogy (AU18 or AU19) WGSST 8163 - WGSST Teaching Practicum (SP19 or SP20)
+- WGSST 7702 Feminist Pedagogy (SP)

+- WGSST 7760 Feminist Inquiry: Methods (AU)

-Elective Courses: 21 hours (7 courses)
+- 2. Elective Courses: 21 hours (7 courses)

-9 hours in WGSS courses at 5000-level or above12 hours in WGSS or related discipline-based courses offered by other academic units
+- 3. 9 hours in WGSS courses at 5000-level or above

+- 4. 12 hours in WGSS or related discipline-based courses offered by other academic units

-- All incoming students are required to take WGSST 7700 in their first semester & WGSST 7701 in their second semester. - Students take WGSST 7702 during their first semester as a GTA. - Students take WGSST 8163 during their second semester as a GTA.
-WGSST 8163 is a one credit hour course. - Self-funded students who never serve as GTAs still must take WGSST 7702, but are exempt from taking WGSST 8163.
-The one credit hour from WGSST 8163 will be waived. - Up to 6 hours of WGSST 7790 Research and Writing Workshop may count towards the degree, but not toward the required 9 WGSS elective credits. - Only 6 hours of WGSST 8193 Individual Studies may count toward the degree. - PhD students may use 6 credit hours taken as an MA student but not used toward the MA degree as part of PhD coursework. - WGSST 7760 is offered every other year. - It is strongly recommended that PhD students take an additional methods course.
+- All incoming students are required to take WGSST 7700 & 7760 in their first semester &

+WGSST 7701 in their second semester.

+- Only 6 hours of WGSST 8193 Individual Studies may count toward the degree. - Students may take more than 6 credit hours WGSST 8193, but these credits cannot be used to fulfill degree requirements. - PhD students may use 6 credit hours taken as an MA student but not used toward the MA degree as part of PhD coursework. - It is recommended that PhD students take an additional methods course.
 On occasion, faculty may teach 8860: Topics in Advanced Feminist Methods. - Students should choose electives in consultation with the faculty advisor. - WGSST electives are generally listed as "WGSST 8800.0X Topics in Feminist Studies" with a subtitle describing the course for that semester.
-Course details will be announced the semester prior to offering.

-- WGSS will offer between 1-3 elective courses per semester. - It is strongly recommended that PhD students consider a graduate minor or graduate interdisciplinary specialization in conjunction with their research area. - PhD students are required to demonstrate proficiency in a language other than English (see "Language Requirement" below). - PhD students are permitted to take courses that will not count towards their degree requirements but do count as graduate credit hours.
+Course details will be announced the semester prior to offering. - WGSS will offer between 1-3 elective courses per semester. - It is strongly recommended that PhD students consider a graduate minor or graduate interdisciplinary specialization in conjunction with their research area. - PhD students are required to demonstrate proficiency in a language other than English (see "Language Requirement" below). - PhD students are permitted to take courses that will not count towards their degree requirements but do count as graduate credit hours.